marcellobeltrami/marcellomics/_posts/2025-11-02-Another-Sample-Page.md

 We explore core components necessary for implementing reproducible and scalable bioinformatics projects.
 Popular open-source WfMSs include **Nextflow** and **Snakemake**, which represent analyses as workflows where steps are wrapped into processes connected by data dependencies.
 These systems support core features critical for efficiency, such as automatic **parallelization** and **portability** across diverse infrastructures, including High-Performance Computing (HPC) clusters and cloud computing.
 Nextflow, currently experiencing the highest growth in usage among WfMSs, is the main driver behind their adoption.

 To ensure analyses are **independent of the execution machine**, tool distribution must involve accurate tracking of dependencies and software environment versions.
 This challenge is addressed through **containerization software** such as **Docker and Kubernetes**, which allow the creation of encapsulated computer environments defined as images.
-This approach is the most comprehensive solution for dependency control, resulting in consistent execution across various operating systems (Linux, Windows, MacOS).
+This approach is the most comprehensive solution for dependencyi control, resulting in consistent execution across various operating systems (Linux, Windows, MacOS).

 ![Alt text](https://raw.githubusercontent.com/marcellobeltrami/marcellomics/main/_posts/post-assets/2025-11-02/docker.png "Containerzation")